GeorgeMilonas/DSML/docs/api/DataProcessor.md

 ## 2. `load(self)`

 **Description:**
 Loads the dataset from the specified file path.
-Supports `.csv`, `.xlsx`, .`xls`, and .`json` formats.
+Supports `.csv`, `.xlsx`, `.xls`, and `.json` formats.

 **Returns:**
-- `DataProcessor`: The current instance, allowing for method chaining
+- `DataProcessor`: The current instance, allowing for method chaining.

 **Raises:**
 - `RuntimeError`: If the file cannot be loaded due to format or internal read errors.